Escuela de Arquitectura de la Universidad de Costa Rica

 The Escuela de Arquitectura de la Universidad de Costa Rica is the principal school of architecture in Costa Rica.
 It is part of the Faculty of Engineering at the University of Costa Rica.

 History

 The School of Architecture of the University of Costa Rica was founded in 1971.
-Prior to that year, the few architects that were in the country, had studied mainly in México, Chile, and the United States, which means that construction was primarily regulated by civil engineers, who left their mark and perspective around the entire country, but with the insertion of many new architects, it is being reoriented toward a vision that is architectural in character.
+Prior to that year, the few architects that were in the country, had studied mainly in Mexico, Chile, and the United States, which means that construction was primarily regulated by civil engineers, who left their mark and perspective around the entire country, but with the insertion of many new architects, it is being reoriented toward a vision that is architectural in character.

-The first director of the School was the plastic artist Rafael Ángel “Felo” García and the first architect graduated in Costa Rica is Ibo Bonilla Oconitrillo who has distinguished himself internationally in bioclimatic architecture and as a sculptor of the highest sculptures in the country.
+The first director of the School was the plastic artist Rafael Ángel "Felo" García and the first architect graduated in Costa Rica is Ibo Bonilla who has distinguished himself internationally in bioclimatic architecture and as a sculptor of the highest sculptures in the country.